graphcore/keras/keras/ipu/docs/keras.rst

 A detailed explanation of pipelining can be found in the technical note on `Model parallelism with
 TensorFlow: sharding and pipelining <https://docs.graphcore.ai/projects/tf-model-parallelism/en/latest/pipelining.html>`_.

+Recomputation of activations can be enabled to reduce memory usage.
+See :numref:`recomputation` for further details on when and how to use it.

 The method to pipeline your model depends on whether your model is a ``Sequential`` model, a ``Functional`` model, or is subclassed from the ``Model`` class.